 5. Speculate to accumulate, both in terms of time and money

 Investing in P2P software, documenting processes and putting the effort in at the front end of the procurement process will save time and resources throughout all stages in the long run.

 6. Use a purchase order system

 It seems obvious, but so many organizations fail to follow a robust purchase order system.
 Without a system in place, spend visibility is near impossible to achieve.
 Purchase order software that is integrated into your other accounting and procurement systems can help you keep track of all purchases, ensuring accountability from all departments as well as enabling easier supplier and order management to ensure orders are being fulfilled correctly.

 7. Analyze intent and driving factors behind maverick spend

 The Chartered Institute of Purchasing and Supply (CIPS) in the UK estimate that 80% of organizational spend can be generated from uncontrolled buying.
 Not all maverick spend can be a flagrant disregard for protecting the company bank balance, so evaluate the reasons behind this maverick spend.
-Buying behaviours and attitudes often need to change more than processes, and both will need to change at the same time to ensure adoption of processes.
+Buying behaviors and attitudes often need to change more than processes, and both will need to change at the same time to ensure adoption of processes.

-For more insights into procurement best-practise and how you can leverage technology and data to drive efficiency and innovation in your procurement department, contact our team of solutions specialists, or check out our blog archives.
+For more insights into procurement best-practice and how you can leverage technology and data to drive efficiency and innovation in your procurement department, contact our team of solutions specialists, or check out our blog archives.